Maintaining Your Own Typo 4.0.3

 Additional Mysql And Typo Preparation

-On your production server change directory to where you installed typo and install the MySQL schema for typo
+On your production server change directory to where you installed typo and install the MySQL schema for typo for your three instances

 Apache2 Configuration